chuasoondee/debian-private-apt/README.md

-## Debian Private APT using Reprepro
+## Debian Private APT
+This project creates a .deb file for setting up directories and configuration for hosting private APT repository using reprepro.

 ### Package Requirements
 1. dh-make,
 2. devscripts,
 3. debhelper?

+### To Build
+Run `debuild -uc -us -b`

-### Steps for creating a debian packaging using dh-make
+### Notes on Steps for creating a debian packaging using dh-make
+This section describe steps of preparing a debian packaging using dh-make

 1. Export environment variables
 ```bash